 Here are some of our fave tops for straight body shapes:

-Define your body with strong block colours but don’t tuck in your tops (especially if you are short waisted) as this can make you look shorter than you are.
+Define your body with strong block colors but don’t tuck in your tops (especially if you are short-waisted) as this can make you look shorter than you are.

 Jackets for the straight body shape

 The right jacket can make or break an outfit!

 We love figure-hugging jacket styles that are single breasted.
 These work especially well for rectangle shapes if the jacket goes in at the waist.